-While we began to generate revenue from the sales of our products in 2020, we have funded our operations to date primarily through proceeds from sales of preferred stock, convertible promissory notes and warrants, public offerings of common stock and warrants, the incurrence of indebtedness, milestone payments from collaboration agreements and the revenue interest purchase agreement.
+While we began to generate revenue from the sales of our products in 2020, we have funded our operations to date primarily through proceeds from sales of preferred stock, convertible promissory notes and warrants, public offerings of common stock, warrants and pre-funded warrants, the incurrence of indebtedness, milestone payments from collaboration agreements and our revenue interest purchase agreement.
 Pursuant to the license and collaboration agreements with Daiichi Sankyo and Otsuka, we are eligible for substantial additional sales and regulatory milestone payments and royalties.
-Pursuant to the license and collaboration agreements entered into April 2021 with Daiichi Sankyo, we received an upfront cash payment of \$30.0 million in May 2021 and are eligible for substantial additional sales milestone payments and royalties.
-Pursuant to the amended RIPA with Oberland, we received an additional \$50.0 million in May 2021.
-The amended RIPA increases the revenue interest we will pay Oberland based on the net sales of our products as outlined in Note 8 "Liability Related to the Revenue Interest Purchase Agreement" in our condensed financial statements included in this Form 10-Q for the quarter ended March 31, 2022.
-In December 2021, we entered into an underwriting agreement pursuant to which we sold shares of common stock and accompanying warrants to purchase shares of our common stock and received net proceeds of \$208.7 million.
-We anticipate that we will incur losses for the foreseeable future as we continue to incur substantial expenses related to the ongoing commercialization of NEXLETOL and NEXLIZET and our ongoing CLEAR Outcomes CVOT.
-We anticipate that our collaboration agreements is sufficient to allow us to complete and report results from the CLEAR Outcomes CVOT and fund continuing operations for the foreseeable future beyond the CVOT read-out.
+Pursuant to the license and collaboration agreements entered into April 2021 with Daiichi Sankyo, we are eligible for substantial additional sales milestone payments and royalties.
+On February 21, 2023, we terminated the open market sales agreement with Jefferies LLC and entered into a Controlled Equity Offering Sales Agreement with Cantor Fitzgerald & Co., as sales agent, to provide for the issuance and sale by the Company of up to \$70 million of common stock from time to time in "at-the-market" offerings, or the 2023 ATM Program, pursuant to our existing Form S-3 and the prospectus supplement filed on February 21, 2023.
+We may continue to use the 2023 ATM program or issue stock through other capital markets to address potential funding requirements.
+On March 19, 2023, we entered into a Securities Purchase Agreement, pursuant to which we agreed to issue and sell, in a registered direct offering, shares of common stock, pre-funded warrants, and warrants to purchase common stock.
+In connection with the Securities Purchase Agreement, we amended certain existing warrants to purchase up to an aggregate of 9,024,212 shares of the Company's common stock that were previously issued in December 2021 at an exercise price of \$9.00 per share and had an expiration date of December 7, 2023, effective upon the closing of the offering, such that the amended warrants have a reduced exercise price of \$1.55 per share and expire three and one half years following the closing of the Offering, for additional consideration of \$0.125 per amended warrant.
+We received net proceeds of approximately \$51.3 million related to the offering and approximately \$1.1 million in connection with the amended warrants.
+We anticipate that we will incur losses for the foreseeable future as we continue to incur substantial expenses related to the ongoing commercialization of NEXLETOL and NEXLIZET and expenses associated with our research and development activities.
+We anticipate that our current cash, cash equivalents, investments, expected future net product sales of NEXLETOL and NEXLIZET, and expected future revenue under our collaboration agreements is sufficient to fund continuing operations for the foreseeable future.

-As of March 31, 2022, our primary sources of liquidity were our cash and cash equivalents and available-for-sale investments which totaled \$268.5 million, which includes \$50 million that is restricted per the amendment and waiver with Oberland.
+As of March 31, 2023, our primary sources of liquidity were our cash and cash equivalents and available-for-sale investments which totaled \$162.3 million.
 We invest our cash equivalents and investments in highly liquid, interest-bearing investment-grade securities and government securities to preserve principal.